Foodie tour of Trieste

 - Walking tour of the town of Pirano including free time to explore its beauty

-- Light dinner at a restaurant in Pirano
+- Farewell dinner at a seafood restaurant in Pirano

 - Late breakfast at a local historic caffè and farewell

-Paola Bacchia is an Italian-Australian cook, food photographer and author of cookbook Italian Street Food (2016), soon to be published cookbook Adriatico and award-winning blog Italy on my mind.
-She runs regular cooking classes from her home in Melbourne, Australia, residential cooking workshops at the Anna Tasca Lanza Cooking School in Sicily and photography workshops.
+Paola Bacchia is an Italian-Australian cook, food photographer and author of cookbooks Italian Street Food (2016), and Adriatico – stories and recipes from the Adriatic Coast of Italy (2018) and award-winning blog Italy on my mind.
+She runs regular cooking classes from her home in Melbourne, Australia, food tours along the Adriatic Coast of Italy and photography workshops.
 Paola’s extended family live on the outskirts of Trieste, and it is a place she calls her second home.
 Paola loves to share her knowledge of the unique tastes of local cuisine with others and is fluent in both English and Italian.

 Joining Paola will be local expert Massimiliano Milič, Trieste resident, film-maker and avid foodie.
-Maxi has strong connections with local farmers and food producers and is passionate about his home-town, its culture and its food and wine.
+Max has strong connections with local farmers and food producers and is passionate about his home-town, its culture and its food and wine.

-2,250 Euros per person (single occupancy; 2,100 Euros per person double occupancy) inclusive of all coach transfers and ferry trips on the days of the tour, 5 breakfasts, 4 lunches, 4 dinners, aperitifs, accommodation, entry fees, tour guides and cooking demonstrations.
-Please click here for terms and conditions.
-To book or if you have any questions please email me.
+2,250 Euros per person (single occupancy; 2,100 Euros per person double occupancy) inclusive of all coach transfers and ferry trips on the days of the tour, 5 breakfasts, 4 lunches, 3 dinners, aperitifs, accommodation, entry fees, tour guides and cooking demonstrations.

-This exclusive tour is for a maximum of ten people.
+This exclusive tour is for a maximum of twelve people.

 Not included: flights to Italy or within Italy; transfers to/from the city of Trieste from the airport.

 Flights: Arrive in Trieste by plane at Trieste/Ronchi Airport.
 Transfers from the airport are by coach, train or taxi.

 Trains: Trieste is about an hour and a half from Venice by train.
 The train station is a short walk or taxi-ride from the hotel.